 • Preparation:

-In a bowl, whisk together the white wine vinegar, Dijon mustard, honey, minced garlic, lemon juice, and Italian seasoning.
-Gradually whisk in the extra virgin olive oil until the vinaigrette is emulsified.
-Season with salt and pepper to taste.
+Whisk together the white wine vinegar, Dijon mustard, honey, minced garlic, lemon juice, and Italian seasoning in a bowl.
+Slowly whisk in the olive oil until emulsified.
+Season with salt and ground black pepper to taste.

 • Toast the Hoagies: